-The Iberian Christians’ relations with the conquered Moors was to provide a model for their treatment of the inhabitants of the Americas.
+The Iberian Christians’ relations with the conquered Moors were to provide a model for their dealings with the inhabitants of the Americas.

-One feature of Iberian Christin society which the Spanish and Portuguese did share with other southern Europeans was the central place of the city in their culture.
+One feature of Iberian society for the Spanish and Portuguese was the central place of the city in their culture.

 In this context, the term “city” stands for a walled town and the surrounding territory it controlled.
 This was in essence a continuation of the ancient city-state of the classical Mediterranean.
-Although the majority of the population was engaged in farming and related rural activities, the political structures by which they were governed, and the social and economic activities in which they participated, were centred within the city walls.
-The local elite lived in the city, and the leading families, whose members made up the town council, controlled the countryside through their ownership of large rural estates.
+Although the majority of the population was engaged in farming and related rural activities, the political structures by which they were governed were centered within the city walls.
+The local elite lived in the city, and the leading families, whose members made up the town council, controlled the countryside through their ownership of rural estates.

-For the Iberians the importance of the city had been reinforced during the medieval period of the Reconquista, when Christian kingdoms and Muslim emirates had risen and fallen, and split and unified, with confusing frequency.
-Political and social stability was therefor provided by the local city, which in the 15th century was still the focus of most peoples’ loyalty, These city territories had formed the building blocks of medieval Christian kingdoms as well as Muslim emirates.
+For the Iberians the importance of the city had been reinforced during the medieval period of the Reconquista.
+During this time, when Christian kingdoms and Muslim emirates rose and fell with dizzying frequency, political and social stability was provided by the local city.
+In the 15th century this was still very much the focus of most peoples’ loyalties.

-Wherever they went in the Americas, the Spanish and Portuguese established cities at every opportunity, and they became the means by which they were able to control vast tracts of land.
+Wherever they were to go in the Americas, therefore, the Spanish and Portuguese took every opportunity to establish cities.
+These became the means by which they were able to control vast tracts of land.

 Formal marriage was undertaken only when the partners, and especially the man, considered themselves fully established.
 Iberian society was therefore full of informal partners (normally a higher class man and a lower class woman) and their illegitimate children.
 These had a respected place in society, unlike in northern Europe.
 They were not at the level of legitimate children, but they often remained a part of a man’s household, fulfilling roles as trusted servants.
 A man might give his “informal” daughters in marriage to male subordinates, to bind them more closely to him.

-As Iberian society set down roots in the Americas, the women with whom Spanish and Portuguese men contracted informal unions (and the vast majority of early settlers were male) were often indigenous Americans or Africana, and the children were racially mixed.
+As Iberian society set down roots in the Americas, the vast majority of early settlers were male.
+The women with whom the men contracted informal unions were often indigenous Americans or Africans, and the children were racially mixed.
 Given the respected place of such people had in Iberian – and therefore in Iberian-American – society, a vast amount of social and cultural mingling was able to take place.

 A warrior ethic